hbk91/2021StudyNotes/AI_Prompting.md

 - Useful for creating presentations, reports, or detailed study guides.
 - Helps focus on specific areas of a topic by iteratively expanding chosen sections.

+### Menu Actions Pattern

+- **What It Is:** A technique where the AI responds to specific commands (menu actions) with predefined tasks and provides contextual outputs.
+It optionally includes additional menu options and asks the user for the next action after each step.

+- **Example:**
+  - Prompt:
+    ```
+    Whenever I type "add ITEM", you will add ITEM to my list and update its details.
+    Whenever I type "remove ITEM", you will remove ITEM from my list and update the total accordingly.
+    Whenever I type "suggest", you will provide recommendations related to the items in my list.
+    At the end, always ask me what action to perform next.
+    Ask me for the first action.
+    ```

+- **Use Case:** Useful for creating interactive systems like grocery list managers, task trackers, or project planners where each input corresponds to a specific predefined task.

 ---

 ## **AI Applications**